Rolwaling and Lapche valley

 2. Parchamo Peak climbing

 Perchamo Peak climbing can be done in two ways.
-One from the Khumbu region and another way from the Rolwaling region.
-Those who are doing from Dolakha need to cross Tashi Lapcha Pass (5755m).
-The route of Tashi Lapcha Pass trek and Parchamo Peak Expedition is the same the only thing is that you need two extra days for acclimatization and summit Parchamo (6,187m).
+One from the Khumbu region and another from the Rolwaling region.
+Those who are doing it from Dolakha need to cross Tashi Lapcha Pass (5755 m).
+The route of the Tashi Lapcha Pass trek and the Parchamo Peak Expedition is the same; the only thing is that you need two extra days for acclimatization and to summit Parchamo (6,187 m).
 It required several technical skills.
-The view from the summit is rewarded with breathtaking vistas of Amadablam Expedition, Thamserku, Kusum Kanguru, Cho Oyu, and other surrounding mountains.
-After the summit, the route link with Khumbu, the Everest region, and finally end the trip at Lukla.
+The view from the summit is rewarded with breathtaking vistas of the Amadablam Expedition, Thamserku, Kusum Kanguru, Cho Oyu, and other surrounding mountains.
+After the summit, the route links with Khumbu, the Everest region, and finally ends the trip at Lukla.

 Facts of Parchamo Peak Climbing